Starrpix/mastering-git/readme.md

 ## Hello Git!

-- I'm adding this really from feature-branch.
+- I'm adding this right here from feature-branch.